Lexis Rex Home

 10 zu

-1. prep. to, towards
+1. prep. to, towards (indicates directionality)

-zum Bahnhof - to the train station.
+zum Bahnhof - to the train station

-2. prep. along with; with
+2. prep. with respect to; regarding

 11 es